TouchOSC provides the following global functions.

 local t = json.toTable(str)

 Parse a JSON encoded string and return the result as a Lua table.
-The JSON null
+The JSON null value will be written to

-the output table as the special value json.null
+the output table as the special value json.null.

 We use cookies to deliver website content.
 By continuing without changing your preferences, you agree to our use of cookies.